Cost & Aid

 This fee does not apply to the Hamilton programs.

 Many Hamilton students who study abroad receive financial aid, and Hamilton College will work with students receiving aid to try to make their study abroad goal achievable.
-Once you have a good idea of where you will go and with which program, consult Diane Barrett in the Financial Aid Office (315-859-4395) to be sure you understand your situation.
+Financial aid covers program fees and some additional expenses up to the cost of attendance (COA) at Hamilton.
+If your program exceeds the COA at Hamilton, there are no financial aid funds available to cover the excess amount.
+Once you have a good idea of where you will go and with which program, consult Diane Barrett in the Financial Aid Office (315-859-4395) to be sure you understand your financial aid situation.

 Study Abroad Financing Guides